IDMNYU/Experimental-Print-Studio/Plotter/README.md

 In addition, change your P5 cloud version to 1.6.0 instead of the default 1.10.0 or other versions as shown above.
 Otherwise you may encounter errors in exporting SVG with this script

-Here’s an [example](https://zenozeng.github.io/p5.js-svg/examples/#exporting ) of the code you need to add to your js file in order to export
+Here’s an [example](https://zenozeng.github.io/p5.js-svg/examples/#exporting ) of the code you need to add to your js file in order to export.

+### Pen and paper size

+The machine supports a variety of pen types, including fountain pens, permanent markers.
+Check out this github page from [awesome-plotters](https://github.com/beardicus/awesome-plotters?tab=readme-ov-file#pens)for more suggestions on pens.

 ---